PK

 MQCLOSE(handle, close_options);

-retrieves a message from a queue.
-The queue must already be open from a previous call to MQOPEN
+MQGET retrieves a message from a queue.
+The queue must already be open from a previous call to MQOPEN with the PGM_SUP.MQOO_INPUT_AS_Q_DEF (or an equivalent option) option set.
+Retrieved messages for this form of MQGET must be shorter than 32767 bytes.

-differs from MQI calls in the following ways:
+MQGET differs from MQI calls in the following ways:

-because the gateway automatically takes care of managing queue manager connections.
+The connection handle argument is omitted from MQGET because the gateway automatically takes care of managing queue manager connections.

 The MQI completion code is not included in the procedure's argument list.
 When a gateway procedure fails because the corresponding MQI call failed, then an Oracle error message is returned to the caller.